rykcod/massa/README.md

 ### TO DO ###
 __STEP 1:__
-Mount a folder to the /massa_mount path on container Store in this folder your files:
+Mount a folder to the /massa_mount path on container and store in this folder your files:
   * wallet.dat
   * config.toml
   * node_privkey.key